-Adjusted operating revenue, pre-tax, pre-provision net earnings, net tangible book value per share and tangible shareholders' equity to tangible assets are non-GAAP financial measures.
+Adjusted operating revenue, pre-tax, pre-provision net earnings and net tangible book value per share are non-GAAP financial measures.
 We define "adjusted operating revenue" as operating revenue (net interest income plus noninterest income) minus net gains/losses on sales of securities.
 The most directly comparable GAAP financial measure is operating revenue.
 We define "pre-tax, pre-provision net earnings" as net income plus income tax expense and provision for (recapture of) loan losses.
 The most directly comparable GAAP financial measure is net income.
 We define "net tangible book value per share" as book value per share less goodwill and other intangible assets, divided by the outstanding number of common shares at the end of each period.
 The most directly comparable GAAP financial measure is book value per share.
 We had no goodwill or other intangible assets as of any of the dates indicated.
-As a result, tangible book value and net tangible shareholders' equity to tangible assets" as total shareholders' equity less goodwill and other intangible assets, divided by total assets less goodwill and other intangible assets.
-The most directly comparable GAAP financial measure is total shareholders' equity to total assets.
-We had no goodwill or other intangible assets as of any of the dates indicated.
-As a result, tangible shareholders' equity to total assets is the same as total shareholders' equity to total assets as of each of the dates indicated.
+As a result, tangible book value and net tangible book value per share is the same as total shareholders' equity and book value per share as of each of the dates indicated, respectively.